Modelling the influence of data structure on learning in neural networks: the hidden manifold model: Comparing the hidden manifold model to real data

 \subsection{Memorisation of random and realistic data}

 An interesting difference between random and realistic data was demonstrated in a recent paper by \citet{arpit2017closer}.
-They trained 100 two-layer ReLU networks ($K=4096$ hidden units, 10 output units with softmax activation function) for a single epoch on the ten-class image classification task on the CIFAR10 data set, starting from different initial conditions each time.
+They trained 100 two-layer networks ($K=4096$ hidden units with ReLU activation, 10 output units with softmax activation) for a single epoch on the ten-class image classification task on the CIFAR10 data set, starting from different initial conditions each time.
 At the end of training, they measured the frequency with which each individual image was classified correctly by the network across runs, which we will call the memorability of an image, which should be thought of as a function of the image and the data set that contains it.
-We repeated this experiment on the following four data sets (colour codes refer to Fig.~\ref{fig:memorisation}): \begin{description} \item[CIFAR10] $\vx_\mu$: CIFAR10 images, $y^*_\mu$: CIFAR10 labels \item[Gaussian] teacher acting on Gaussian inputs: $\vx_\mu$ i.i.d.\ standard Gaussians, $ y^*_\mu = \phi(\vx_\mu, \vtheta^*)$ \item[TeacherS] teacher acting on \textbf{s}tructured inputs $\vx_\mu=f(\mF \vc_\mu)$, $ y^*_\mu = \phi(\vx_\mu, \vtheta^*)$ \item[HMM] $\vx_\mu=f(\mF \vc_\mu)$, $ y^*_\mu = \phi(\vc_\mu, \vtheta^*)$ \end{description} The labels for the synthetic data sets were generated by two teacher networks, one with input dimension $N$ for the Gaussian and TeacherS data sets, and another with input dimension $D$ for the HMM.
-Both teachers were fully connected networks with $M=2K$ hidden units and ReLU activation function.
+We repeated this experiment on CIFAR10, and added three different synthetic data sets: (colour codes refer to Fig.~\ref{fig:memorisation}): \begin{description} \item[CIFAR10] $\vx_\mu$: CIFAR10 images; $y^*_\mu\in [0, 9]$: CIFAR10 label giving the class of that image. \item[Gaussian] teacher acting on Gaussian inputs: $\vx_\mu$ i.i.d.\ standard Gaussians; $ y^*_\mu = \argmax \vphi(\vx_\mu, \vtheta^*)$ \item[TeacherS] teacher acting on \textbf{s}tructured inputs $\vx_\mu=f(\mF \vc_\mu)$; $ y^*_\mu = \argmax \vphi(\vx_\mu, \vtheta^*)$ \item[HMM] $\vx_\mu=f(\mF \vc_\mu)$; $ y^*_\mu = \argmax \vphi(\vc_\mu, \vtheta^*)$ \end{description} The labels for the synthetic data sets were generated by two teacher networks, one with input dimension $N$ for the Gaussian and TeacherS data sets, and another with input dimension $D$ for the HMM.
+The teachers were two-layer fully connected networks having $M=2K$ hidden units with ReLU activation function, and 10 nodes in the last readout layer.
+Thus the teacher's output $\vphi(\cdot, \vtheta^*)\in\mathbb{R}^{10}$, and the class for a given input was obtained as the index of the output node with the highest value for that input.